Perry-HUtchison-Bluefruit/FF2F/README.md

 - Includes scenarios and developer tasks even if they don't have steps.
 - Generates a CSV file with the extracted data.
 - Checks the formatting of the feature file and reports any formatting errors.
+- Corrects common syntax errors in the Gherkin file before appending to the CSV.

 ## Usage